harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 > Life gives its  fragrance to expansion and flight and not to the proud  tossing of the  mane
 >
->There is another heaven  you'll find stepping  out of the shadow of your male
+>There is another heaven  you'll find stepping  out of the shadow of your mate
 >
->For every awoke progressive male's redeeming thought too should  your passion be aroused
+>For every such awoke male's redeeming thought too should you get excited and  titillate
 >
 ><img src="../assets/spacer.png" alt="Sahil Ludhianvi" style="width:52px;height:20px;">
 >